 - Everything but the bagel seasoning (optional)

-- In a large skillet heat 1 Tbsp olive oil on medium-high heat.
+- In a large skillet heat 1 tablespoon olive oil on medium-high heat.

 - Add in your sliced onions and cook for 3-4 minutes until they become slightly translucent.
 Continue cooking and add your sliced mushrooms.